squidfunk/mkdocs-material/docs/insiders/index.md

 Material for MkDocs follows the __sponsorware__ release strategy, which means that new features are first exclusively released to sponsors as part of [Insiders].
-Read on to learn [what sponsorships achieve], [how to become a sponsor] to get access to Insiders, and [what's in for you]!
+Read on to learn [what sponsorships achieve], [how to become a sponsor] to get access to Insiders, and [what's in it for you]!

 <!-- <figure class="mdx-video" markdown>
   <div class="mdx-video__inner">